enderocean/videogame/README.md

 A first-person simulation game made to teach players how to control a remotely operated underwater robot.

-The player has to complete tasks such as collecting plastic detritus within numerous types of polluted waters, cut ghost nets and be coordinated with his team members.
+The player has to complete tasks such as collecting plastic detritus within numerous types of polluted waters, cut ghost nets or save animals.

-This simulation is a first step before to control real underwater robots to collect plastic in real-life.
+This simulation is a first step before to control real underwater robots to collect plastic waste in real-life.

 ## Audience